 The Future: Bramley

 The Bramley Mountain Fire Tower Project is currently several years from completion, and its progress has recently been stymied by the COVID pandemic.
 But when it’s completed, it will be a wonderful addition to the existing array of Catskill fire tower views.

 You can read also read little more at the Catskill Center’s Bramley Mountain Fire Tower Project page.

 Bramley mountain (2817’) is situated north of the Pepacton Reservoir, near Delhi, NY.
 A four mile trail that includes a significant abandoned bluestone quarry and impressive caves and cliffs is already open to the public.
 The summit currently offers views of Mount Pisgah further north.

 - Don’t know what gear you should bring on a mountain hike?
-This list of basic hiking gear will get you started.
+This basic hiking gear list will get you started.

 - Whenever you’re heading into the wilderness, always pack The Ten Essentials.

 - Before you head out, grab the best hiking apps for your phone.

 - Grab these excellent free fire tower maps generously made available by New York-New Jersey Trail Conference.